Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Related Work

 \subsection{Unsupervised Domain Adaptation}

 Deep learning models trained on a specific domain often suffer from significant performance degradation when tested on datasets with shifted distributions.
-Although foundation models like the Segment Anything Model (SAM) \cite{kirillov2023segment} and its medical variants, such as Med-SA \cite{wu2025medical}, have shown strong zero-shot generalization capabilities with object-wise prompts, they still face considerable challenges in biomedical applications due to persistent performance degradation under a large domain gap and the reliance on object-wise prompts.
+Although foundation models like the Segment Anything Model (SAM) \citep{kirillov2023segment} have shown strong zero-shot generalization capabilities with object-wise prompt interaction, they still face considerable challenges in biomedical applications due to persistent performance degradation under a large domain gap and the reliance on object-wise prompts.
 Domain adaptation techniques aim to adapt a well-trained source model to perform well on a related but different target domain, often with limited or no labeled data.
-Typical approaches seek to learn a proper feature space \cite{ben2010theory} and align the (marginal) distributions of latent representations from source and target domains by minimizing distribution discrepancy loss (e.g., maximum mean discrepancy \cite{long2015learning}), conducting adversarial alignment \cite{DANN, Outputspace,peng2020unsupervised} and contrastive alignment \cite{lee2022bi,li2023contrast}, or performing style transfer in the image space \cite{hoffman2018cycada,li2023contrast}.
-For example, the AdaptSegNet in \cite{Outputspace} aligns domains by conducting adversarial learning in the output space.
-For EM segmentation, the DAMT-Net \cite{peng2020unsupervised} conducts domain alignment in label space, feature space, and image space.
-Recently, self-training or pseudo-labeling—techniques commonly used in semi-supervised learning—have also been introduced to boost the domain adaptation \cite{araslanov2021self,2018Domain}.
+Typical approaches seek to learn a proper feature space \citep{ben2010theory} and align the (marginal) distributions of latent representations from source and target domains by minimizing distribution discrepancy loss (e.g., maximum mean discrepancy \citep{long2015learning}), conducting adversarial alignment \citep{DANN, Outputspace,peng2020unsupervised} and contrastive alignment \citep{lee2022bi,li2023contrast}, or performing style transfer in the image space \citep{hoffman2018cycada,li2023contrast}.
+For example, the AdaptSegNet in \citep{Outputspace} aligns domains by conducting adversarial learning in the output space.
+For EM segmentation, the DAMT-Net \citep{peng2020unsupervised} conducts domain alignment in label space, feature space, and image space.
+Recently, self-training or pseudo-labeling—techniques commonly used in semi-supervised learning—have also been introduced to boost the domain adaptation \citep{araslanov2021self,2018Domain}.
 In this process, self-training directly estimates pseudo-labels on target domains and iteratively trains the segmentation model with both ground truth source labels and target pseudo-labels.
-An example of approaches in this class is the SAC \cite{araslanov2021self}, which utilizes pixewise pseudo-labeling within a mean teacher framework.
-For sequential EM image segmentation, DA-ISC \cite{huang2022domain} takes advantage of intersection consistency to generate pseudo labels for adjacent sections.
-A closely-related method to ours is the CAFA \cite{yin2023class} method, which combines pixewise pseudo-labeling with contrastive alignment, using source domain prototypes of all categories to guide feature alignment.
-However, due to the domain gap, especially the significant distribution shift in background class, using the source prototype of all class tend to produce suboptimal results.
+An example of approaches in this class is the SAC \citep{araslanov2021self}, which utilizes pixel-wise pseudo-labeling within a mean-teacher framework.
+For sequential EM image segmentation, DA-ISC \citep{huang2022domain} takes advantage of intersection consistency to generate pseudo labels for adjacent sections.
+A closely-related method to ours is the CAFA \citep{yin2023class} method, which combines pixelwise pseudo-labeling with contrastive alignment, using source domain prototypes of all categories to guide feature alignment.
+However, due to the domain gap, especially the significant distribution shift in the background class, using the source prototypes of all classes tends to produce suboptimal results.
+To adapt the SAM to medical images and integrate domain-specific medical knowledge, the Med-SA \citep{wu2025medical} proposes to fine-tune the SAM with medical images using a lightweight Adapter module, showing stronger performance on medical domains with proper prompt interaction.